Polarishq/fluentd/README.md

 ## Configure in Ruby

-To configure the fluentd plugin, you'll need to configure the following values:
+To configure the fluentd plugin, you'll need to modify the following values:

 * **splunk_url:** The Splunk Nova url `https://api.splunknova.com` prefixed with your `api-username`
-* **splunk_token:** The Splunk token is your Splunk Nova API Key
+* **splunk_token:** The Splunk token is your Base-64 encoded Nova API Key
 * **splunk_format:** Then Splunk format `nova` by default
 * **splunk_url_path:** The Splunk entry point `/services/collector/event` by default

-open the `out_splunknova.rb` file and modify the `splunk_url` and `splunk_token` values using your Splunk Nova api-username and Base-64 Encoded token.
+open the `out_splunknova.rb` file and modify the `splunk_url` and `splunk_token` values using your Splunk Nova api-username and Base-64 encoded token.
 Save and close the file.

 ```
 config_param :splunk_url,       :string,   :default => 'https://api.splunknova.com'